jackmdj/business-ml-demo/README.md

 I used Excel to briefly clean the data before loading it into Python for further analysis.

 Missing values are handled, non-numeric values (`"N/A"`) are replaced with `NaN`, and columns are coerced into numeric types.
 The dataset is augmented with additional columns (e.g., `Next_Product`) based on product ownership rules.
-All these steps ensure a consistent dataset for model training.

 ## Model Development